Immune thrombocytopenia (ITP) is an autoimmune disease that causes low platelet levels.

 Persistent ITP lasts for between 3 to 12 months.
 It usually doesn’t go into remission on its own and doesn’t always go away after treatment.

 ITP is very unpredictable.
-There’s no way to know for sure whether the disease will come back or when it might return.
+There’s no way to know for sure whether the disease will return or when it might return, as there’s no known cause.
 That’s why it’s important to stay alert for new symptoms.

 Splenectomy is surgery to remove your spleen.